 Verizon Showcases Advanced Technology Solutions At John Wilson Building

-On February 28th, Verizon hosted a technology fair at the John Wilson building in DC to show government officials firsthand how Verizon – as an industry leader – is using innovation and technology to improve and change customers' lives.
-Members of Verizon's operations team displayed fiber-optic cables and fiber splicing equipment and discussed the benefits of fiber technology versus copper.
-Attendees also received learned about innovative wireless product and services, provided information about cloud computing and security services, and highlighted Verizon’s mobile DC Government Directory app where users can access important contact information for members of the Mayor’s Office and the Council of the District of Columbia via a smartphone or tablet at www.VerizonOnTheGo.com/.
+On February 11, Verizon hosted an advanced technology showcase at the John Wilson building to show government officials firsthand how Verizon - as an industry leader - is using innovation and technology to improve and change customers’ lives.
+Members of Verizon’s operations team displayed fiber-optic cables and fiber splicing equipment and discussed the benefits of fiber technology and other technologies.
+Our teams also showed innovative wireless product and services, provided information about cloud computing and security services, and highlighted Verizon’s mobile DC Government Directory app where users can access important contact information for members of the Mayor’s Office and the Council of the District of Columbia via a smartphone or tablet at http://www.VerizonOnTheGo.com/.

-Three nonprofits funded by the Verizon Foundationhad display tables to share how they use technology in their programs, including Unity Health Care, Mary's Center for Maternal and Child Care, and the Boys and Girls club of Greater Washington, and the Carlos Rosario international Public Charter School.
+Three nonprofits funded by the Verizon Foundation had display tables to share how they use technology in their programs, including Care, Mary’s Center for Maternal and Child Care, the Boys and Girls Clubs of Greater Washington, and the Carlos Rosario international Public Charter School.